AngryMaciek/hypercomplex/paper.md

 # Summary

 The following work presents a *C++* library which is dedicated to performing arbitrary-precise calculations on hypercomplex numbers from the Cayley-Dickson algebras [@schafer2017introduction].
 Basic arithmetical operations as well as a few miscellaneous functions are implemented.
-Its focus is to aid other developers in computational research.
+Its most important feature is the support for encryption/decryption procedures for public-key lattice-based cryptosystems in high-dimensional algebras over truncated polynomial rings.

 # Statement of need

-This is a highly specialised software aimed mostly for computational mathematicians and computational scientists who operate on high-dimensional numbers and/or need to carry out arbitrary-precise calculations.
-The library is well suited for wide range of computationally-challenging projects: from studying general algebraic properties _per se_ to applied research where hypercomplex framework serves merely as a mean to an end.
+This is a highly specialised software aimed mostly for computational mathematicians and computational scientists who operate on high-dimensional numbers, need to carry out arbitrary-precise calculations or whose focus is the study of lattice-based, post-quantum cryptography.
+The library is well suited for wide range of computationally-challenging projects: from investigating general algebraic properties _per se_ to applied research where hypercomplex framework serves merely as a mean to an end (as in previously mentioned cryptosystems).

 # Key features

 - As a header-only *C++* template code it's greatest advantage is the combination of speed, generic programming and convenience for the end user.
 Open Source license together with template specialisation mechanism allows contributors to add-in support for custom objects, define specific functions and extend the scope of the library.
+- The most important specialisation, already included in the library itself, is the introduction of operations in hypercomplex algebras over truncated polynomial rings.
+These allow for many cryptographic applications as described in a dedicated section below.
-- One of such specialisation is already included in the library itself - a support for arbitrary high precision of calculations via GNU MPFR library [@fousse:inria-00070266], for which the operators have been overloaded such that all the instructions are carried out on specific data structures.
+- Another template class specialisation introduces the support for arbitrary high precision of calculations via GNU MPFR library [@fousse:inria-00070266], for which the operators have been overloaded such that all the instructions are carried out on specific data structures.
 - State of the art technology for software engineering:
   - CI/CD mechanism set up with GitHub Actions: automatic tests for library installation, source code inclusion, compilation and execution,
   - extensive unit testing with Catch2 framework [@catch2] alongside code coverage measurement uploaded to Codecov; current coverage: 100%,